JamesFahey/project4-scrawndogmedia/README.md

 # Code Validation

 - The HTML templates were validated using W3 Validator.
 No errors were returned for the html segments.
-However there was some errors from the django functions, ie forms and calendar which could not be helped
+However there was some errors from the django functions, ie the calendar calendar which could not be helped

 - The CSS style sheet was validated using W3C Validator, no errors were returned.